 With their bright colours, cheerful faces, and thick, dark green leaves, petunias are a great choice for a window box – and they look especially lovely when they cascade over the edge of your container.

 Petunias flower from spring until the first frost, so they’re good if you want a long-lasting dose of colour.
-Also, because they come in red, purple, pink, and white, as well as and striped and speckled varieties, growing petunias is a great way to inject some vibrancy into your home.
+And, because they come in red, purple, pink, and white, as well as and striped and speckled varieties, growing petunias is a great way to inject some vibrancy into your home.

-These pretty plants love the sun, so if you’re lucky enough to have a window box that catches the rays, petunias should thrive.
 There are several different types of petunias, but wave petunias are considered to be best for growing in a window box.
 This is because they’re bold, hardy, and require very little care – just water them when the soil feels dry.

-Petunias are versatile and grow in many different types of soil, but it’s always important that the soil drains well, so be sure to check drainage in your containers.
+Petunias are versatile and grow in many different types of soil, but it’s important that the soil drains well, so be sure to check drainage in your containers.

 2. Strawberries